An End to Poverty

-In this second decade of the 21st century, humanity faces perhaps the greatest challenge of our long history.
-As noted economist and director of the Columbia University Earth Institute Dr. Jeffry Sachs points out, we live in an age of great promise and yet terrifying peril.
+In the opening decades of the 21st century, humanity faces perhaps the greatest challenge of our long history.
+As economist and director of the Columbia University Earth Institute Dr. Jeffry Sachs points out, we live in an age of great promise and yet terrifying peril.

-Each country or region has it’s particular problems and the tendency to address these problems with oversimplified solutions can impede progress.
-Like a physician uses a differential diagnosis to assess the needs of each individual patient, economists, policymakers and political leaders can use the same technique to apply specific solutions to solve the particular situation holding a country in poverty.
-The path isn’t easy, but for Sachs, the “problems of extreme poverty in Africa and elsewhere can be solved.”
+Each country or region has particular problems, and the tendency to address them with oversimplified solutions can impede progress.
+Like a physician uses a differential diagnosis to assess the needs of each individual patient, economists, policymakers, and political leaders can use the same technique to apply specific solutions to solve the particular situation holding a country in poverty.
+The path isn’t easy, but Sachs believes that the “problems of extreme poverty in Africa and elsewhere can be solved.”

-But of course Earth’s resources aren’t infinite.
-There are limits and even at today’s level of development and consumption, our path is not sustainable.
-Even as poorer countries begin to find their way out of poverty, the problems of economic development become more difficult as humanity pushes up against planetary boundaries.
+But, of course, Earth’s resources aren’t infinite.
+There are limits, and even at today’s level of development and consumption, our path is not sustainable.
+Even as poorer countries begin to find their way out of poverty, economic development challenges become more difficult as humanity pushes up against planetary boundaries.

 The concept of planetary boundaries was developed in 2009 by a group of environmental scientists led by Johan Rockström from the Stockholm Resilience Centre and Will Steffen from the Australian National University.
 The boundaries help define a “safe operating space” for humanity.
 Rockström and Steffen specified nine boundaries, each addressing one form of limits on Earth systems: